olinarr/AutomatedJustification/README.md

 ## Requirements

 Written in `Python3`.
 Requires the libraries `pylgl` and `scipy`.
 The binaries of the gMUS extractor, MARCO, have been included, and that should work out of the box.
 For drawing, library `networkx` is necessary.

+Alternatively, the required libraries (with the exact versions) are listed in the `requirements.txt` file.
+You can install the required libraries by running:

+    pip install -r requirements.txt